ta-data-bcn/Project-Week-5-Your-Own-Project/your-project/README.md

  - Does it differ before and after July (when people are in vacation)?
  - Does the commute time differ by rain event?
  - How much carbon I have emitted during the last two months by car?
- - How much carbon I would emitted if I use the public transporation.
+ - How much carbon I would emitted if I use the public transportation.

 <a name="dataset"></a>